AEON-mod/AEON-mod/README.md

 </p>

-### About Me

-"Hey, I'm AEON-mod! 👋 I'm a CS student focused on Data Science.
-I love writing clean code and building even cleaner aesthetic setups through desktop ricing.
-If I have to look at a screen all day, it better look good—check out my setups below!"

 My journey started with wanting to make my Windows/Linux setup look like Aesthetic looking with eye-catching interractive interfaces, which led me to learn PowerShell, Bash, and automation.

 ### 🧰 Tech Stack & Tools